On Friday night, February 24, and Saturday night, February 25, the University of Maine will play hockey against Northeastern University of Boston.

 Situated on Marsh Island, between the Penobscot and Stillwater Rivers, the University of Maine is America's only "land grant college" on an island.
 It was founded in 1865.

 The State's sales tax is 5 1/2 percent.
 Public transit is not good.
 You'd need Greyhound to get from Portland to Augusta or Bangor, and good luck getting anywhere else without a car.
+In an oddity due to the Interstate Highway System's numbering system, I-95 is Portland's beltway, while I-295 goes through downtown.

 Going In.
 The Harold Alfond Sports Arena, with its distinctive pointed roof, opened in 1977, at Tunk Road at Long Road.
 Parking is free.
 It seats 5,641, and a next-door football stadium seating 10,000 is also named for Harold Alfond.